MrMiniou/ICS4U_2021-2022/ICS3U/Days 10-11/Note 1 - Documentation.md

   if (n < 0):
-    return False  # negative numbers can't be squares sqrt = int(Math.sqrt(n))  # takes the square root of n and rounds it down to the nearest whole number return sqrt * sqrt == n  # if the rounded square root squared is n, n must be a square
+    return False  # negative numbers can't be squares sqrt = int(Math.sqrt(n))  # takes the square root of n and rounds it down to the nearest whole number return sqrt * sqrt == n  # if n is a square, then the rounded square root squared is n
 ```

 Without the line comments in this case, the reader might not be able to follow this algorithm and understand why it works.